 Naturally, we become aware of others and their struggles, while trying not to focus on our own.
 Contemplating how to assist in the transformation of a situation sometimes allows for resolution of our predicament.

 There's plenty of time for introspection while waiting.
 Recognition of our faults and shortcomings makes us more aware that deficient behavior often stems from misunderstandings, and or a chaotic reaction to circumstance.

-Self-righteousness is never my intent, as my life by no means exemplifies perfection.
+Self-righteousness is never the intent, as life by no means exemplifies perfection.
 In our humanness, there is a painful awareness that each time we must wait, another lesson is learned, thereby seeking wisdom in the process.

 Caught in a dust bowl?

 In retrospect our little dust particles are coming together in the bright and beautiful light, forming the most brilliant cleansing in the arms of Christ our Savior.
 As mere specs on His most precious hand’s we rest in the experience of His blessing.
 A blessing worth sharing with everyone!

 While You Wait Be Inspired

 A prayer for you while you wait

 I pray you to have the strength in the days ahead and while you're waiting.
 I implore you to serve as selflessly as you can.
 Try to remember you are never alone.
 God will sustain you and make you peaceful, adding His wisdom when needs arise.
 It's not easy, but be faithful and wait.

 This waiting is temporary and our Father who art in heaven will bring you through.
 On the days that are the toughest, I pray angels to come around you and stand with you.
 I pray the presence of Yahweh carries you as you grow weary and that you experience the comfort of His Spirit.